jduc/geoDL/README.rst

     -h, --help      show help message and exit
-    -m, --meta      Use metadata file instead of fetching it on EBI website -d, --dry       Don't actually download anything, just print the wget cmds -s              Space separated list of GSM samples to download
+    -m, --meta      Use metadata file instead of fetching it on EBI website -d, --dry       Don't actually download anything, just print the wget commands -s, --samples   Space separated list of GSM samples to download

 Example
 -------
-Download all the samples of the serie GSE13373 and rename them to their sample names:
+Download metadata and all the samples of the serie GSE13373 and rename them to their sample names:

 .. code-block:: bash